tlhackque/BlockCountries/README.md

 #Dependencies:
 The script uses the following Perl library modules, available from CPAN (or in the base Perl distribution).
 Those preceeded by # are only used if a particular command requires them.

+If you are unfamiliar with Perl, you may want to use the bcinstall bash script, which will determine whether they (and Perl) are installed.

 ````
 File::Basename